veloper/pgkeen/README.md

 ## Additional Features
 - Python 3.10.14 compiled from source
-- Use of `cargo` + `pg-trunk` for building and installing extensions
-- All extensions pre-installed and enabled on `postgres` database
+- All extensions pre-installed and enabled on `postgres` database and user.
 - Full carryover support for the official `postgres:16` image and its idiosyncrasies.
 - Custom python scripts that provide targeted `postgresql.conf` editing as well as initdb creation.

+> [!note]
+> This convention is identical to how `pydantic-settings` translates environment variables into nested models.

 ## Usage